Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Upholstery Polyester Polyester

-Cushion construction High-resiliency foam wrapped in poly fiber High-resiliency foam wrapped in poly fiber
+Cushion build High-resiliency foam wrapped in poly fiber High-resiliency foam wrapped in poly fiber

 Back/seat cushions Reversible cushions Reversible cushions